jeff-breece/jeff-breece.github.io/_posts/2024-09-05-Moving-on-From-Insight-and-Doing-a-5-Year-Self-Retro.markdown

 ### My Retro

 And finally, the five+ year retro that made me smile in how much, as difficult as some of these years were, made me stronger and more connected on a human level.
 Insight, our people, our partners and those who hire us to support with excellence and clear leadership, well, included my own efforts.
-That's the idea we should all be that energy in everything we do **together** collectively for good.
+That's the idea we should all hold right up front.
+Our creativity, in everything we do **together**, should be used collectively for the greater good of our consumer.

 "First came the light," -- 'Evolve': Phish